Scarygami/location-history-json-converter/README.md

-lThis Python script takes the JSON file of your location history which you can get via Google Takeout (https://www.google.com/takeout/?pli=1#custom:latitude) and converts it into other formats.
+This Python script takes the JSON file of your location history which you can get via Google Takeout (https://www.google.com/takeout/?pli=1#custom:latitude) and converts it into other formats.

 You will need to have Python installed and know a little bit about running scripts from the command line.